olivinent/cookiecutter-simple-django/README.rst

 Or Submit a Pull Request
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-I also accept pull requests on this, if they're small, atomic, and if they make my own project development
+We also accept pull requests on this, if they're small, atomic, and if they make out own project development experience better.
-experience better.